Eye For Film >> Movies >> Atanarjuat, The Fast Runner (2000) Film Review

 Oki plots to murder his rival, resulting in some breathtaking cinematography, as Atanarjuat runs naked across the ice floes in fear of his life.
 This scene alone is worth the price of the cinema ticket.

-Initially, it is quite difficult to follow, largely because the cast are so muffled in seal skins telling them apart proves tricky, but once the story starts to flow, it makes for compelling viewing.
+Initially, it is quite difficult to follow, but once the story starts to flow, it makes for compelling viewing.
 Mixing myth and oral tradition, spiritual fears and the all-too-real worry about the scarcity of food, director Zacharias Kunuk builds a complex picture of the hard life endured by generations of Inuit and how their fables teach the young the importance of putting the group's wellbeing above their own.